Harry Luke

 Sir Harry Charles Luke (born Harry Charles Lukach; (Note: Anglicised spelling of the Hungarian (Lukács), from the personal name Lukács, Hungarian form of Lucas (English: Luke).)
 4 December 1884 – 11 May 1969) was an official in the British Colonial Office.
-He served in Barbados, Cyprus, Transcaucasia, Sierra Leone, Palestine, Malta, the British Western Pacific Territories and Fiji.
+He served in Barbados, Cyprus, Transcaucasia, Sierra Leone, Palestine, Malta, and Fiji.
 He is the author of some books on several of these countries.